-The conviction of rheumatoid arthritis as an autoimmune disease that leads the body to attack itself is very popular.
-It‘s often deduced that RA isn‘t healable.
+The conviction of rheumatoid arthritis as an autoimmune disease that leads the body to attack itself is prevalent.
+It’s often deduced that RA isn’t curable.
 Especially not by the person concerned, for:

-“If not even physicians (as the gods in white) can’t really provide a solution then, how should I (a simple mortal) know what to do?”
+“If not even physicians (as the gods in white) can provide a solution then, how should I (a simple mortal) know what to do?”

 The underlying reasoning behind this is the rather-the-better-than-the-latter-principle: “If something is more likely to come to the one who is more likely to have it, then it is obvious that it can’t rather come to the one who is less likely to have it.”